How to Learn Cloud Computing Online

 Free Intro Courses & Tutorials

 If you’re not quite ready to dive into a full course on cloud computing, other online learning options are available.
-For those interested in an overview of this field, you can start learning for free online.
+For those interested in an overview of the field, you can start learning for free online.
 Many top educational providers offer free online content devoted to cloud computing and related topics.

 Read about more free cloud computing videos and online tutorials.